Trevor Reed, former Marine in Russian prison, goes on hunger strike over rights violations

 “Russian authorities are holding Trevor in a small room with a hole in the floor for a toilet.
 They will not allow him to communicate in his own language, to receive books or letters, to receive commissary items like other prisoners do, nor will they allow him to use a phone,” the Reed family’s statement said.

-Reed’s lawyers Sergei Nikitenkov and Viktoria Buklova said he went on a hunger strike Thursday to protest being repeatedly placed in a punishment cell “and other serious violations of his rights.”
+Reed’s lawyers, Sergei Nikitenkov and Viktoria Buklova, said he went on a hunger strike Thursday to protest being repeatedly placed in a punishment cell “and other serious violations of his rights.”

 Reed is one of several Americans to fall foul of Russia’s legal system, which has an acquittal rate of less than .05 percent.
 Rights groups, including Human Rights Watch, have frequently criticized the legal system over wrongful prosecutions, political cases and arbitrary detentions.